History-Research-Environment/HRE--History-Research-Environment/CONTRIBUTING.md

 2.5. **Documentation Standards:**

--  Source Documentation: Architecture and design documents are saved in the 'docs' folder of the Master branch.
+-  Source Documentation: architecture and design documents are saved in the 'docs' folder of the Master branch.

 -   User Feature Documentation
     (To be added)

 2.6. **Test Cases for Unit & Regression Testing:**